Take our Free Practice Tests for the 2026 TOEFL Test.

 Take TOEFL Practice Tests

 Languages are difficult to learn, but the more you practice, the easier it becomes to listen, speak, read, and write in a non-native language.
 While taking the TOEFL can be incredibly stressful, one way to reduce stress and ensure you are ready to perform well is by taking plenty of TOEFL practice tests.
-These exams help you practice and master all aspects of the English language.
+These tests help you practice and master all aspects of the English language.
 Further, they can help you understand what to expect on the exam itself and become more comfortable with the format of the TOEFL questions.

 Use Alternative Study Methods

 Using alternative study methods can be another way to reinforce information that you will need to know for the exam.
-Flashcards for the TOEFL can be especially helpful in recognizing the difference between words that sound the same or look the same but have a different meaning in different contexts.
+Flashcards for the TOEFL can be especially helpful in recognizing the difference between words that sound or look the same but have a different meaning in different contexts.
 Study guides for the TOEFL can also come in handy as a way to ensure that you don’t overlook any of the material you should review to prepare for the exam.

 Simulate the Testing Experience